 Car Insurance Questions & Answers Session

-How can you save money with a no claims certificate?
-Is your car insurance covering flood damage and natural disaster in the UAE?
+How can you save money with a no-claims certificate?
+Is your car insurance covering flood damage and natural disasters in the UAE?
 What is the ideal age to get insurance for your car?
 Can you get insured without a driver’s license?
 What would you do if you got involved in a car accident?
 Which type of car insurance policy should you select?
-People usually have this type of questions, that is why we have come up with the car insurance question and answer session so that we can address some of those burning questions that you have.
+People usually have this type of question; that is why we have come up with the car insurance FAQs to address some of those burning questions you have.
+Read these car insurance FAQs to get the best answers to your queries.
 Let’s get into it:

 In UAE, Third Party Insurance is a must, and apart from that, there are also some extra insurance covers and features offered by car insurance companies.
 These are called add-ons, and they affect the overall price.
 Add-ons include agency repair, emergency medical expenses, personal accident cover, off-road cover, roadside assistance cover, among many others.